rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 The memory order of the elements part here looks a little odd because it doesn't align with the 64-bit words.
 Instead of reading 64-bit values as `0x1111222233334444`, you have to read them as `0x3333444400000000 0x0000000011112222`.

 The array in our array is just stored as a pointer to that array!
-At the moment it is pointing at `0xa3800042be8` with our double array, but if we XOR this pointer to a different address we can make it point to any array or object we want... even if it doesn't "actually" exist!
+At the moment it is pointing at `0xa3800042be8` which has our double array, but if we XOR this pointer to a different address we can make it point to any array or object we want... even if it doesn't "actually" exist!

 Let's try to make a new array appear out of thin air.
 To do that, we have to put something in the memory that *looks* like an array, and then use XOR to point a pointer to it.
-I'm going to reuse the header of our first array at `0xa3800042be8`, changing the memory addresses to match with our new fake array.
+I'm going to reuse the header of our first array at `0xa3800042be8`, changing the memory addresses to match our new fake array.

 <div class="jsMem">
 <div class="jsMemTitle">GDB<div class="jsMemSep"></div></div>